kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

 ## Availability zone

-The availability zone names must be exposed as an environment variable `OPENSTACK_FAILURE_DOMAIN`.
+When using the provided templates, the availability zone name must be exposed as an environment variable `OPENSTACK_FAILURE_DOMAIN`.

+However it is possible to provision clusters without using explicit availability zones, allowing Nova to select appropriate availability zones based on other scheduling constraints (e.g. flavor traits, host aggregates).

+For machine deployments (e.g. worker nodes), this can be achieved simply by not specifying a `failureDomain` in the machine template spec.
+For the control plane, the default behaviour is to explicitly schedule control plane nodes across all the availability zones.
+To disable this behaviour and allow control plane nodes _without_ explicit availability zones, you must set `OpenStackCluster.spec.ignoreAvailabilityZones: true`.

+> **WARNING**
+>
-By default, if `Availability zone` is not given, all `Availability zone` that defined in openstack will be a candidate to provision from, If administrator credential is used then `internal` Availability zone which is internal only Availability zone inside `nova` will be returned and can cause potential problem, see [PR 1165](https://github.com/kubernetes-sigs/cluster-api-provider-openstack/pull/1165) for further information.
-So we highly recommend to set `Availability zone` explicitly.
+> If an administrator credential is used then the `internal` availability zone will be returned, which can cause issues - see [PR 1165](https://github.com/kubernetes-sigs/cluster-api-provider-openstack/pull/1165) for further information.
+>
+> We highly recommend **not** using an administrator credential, but if it is required you should set your availability zones explicitly using `OpenStackCluster.spec.controlPlaneAvailabilityZones` and `MachineDeployment.spec.template.spec.failureDomain`.

 ## DNS server